This story was originally published in July 2020, updated and republished in June 2024.

 COLUMBUS D110 Defender

 Named after the intrepid explorer himself, the Epsom Green painted COLUMBUS D100 bespoke Landy will haul all pertinent gear via a Front Runner roof rack with ladder and kayak mounts — rolling on burly 16-inch alloy wheels by Kahn wrapped in BFGoodrich AT tires to ensure no path gets in the way.
-Inside, the look is all vintage with Thatch leather trim; and heated front sport seats for cold expeditions.
-Add premium Alpine sound system, cargo hooks in the load area, and a wooden rim steering wheel by Evander, and you’re good to go.
+Inside, the look is all vintage with Thatch leather trim and heated front sport seats for cold expeditions.
+Add a premium Alpine sound system, cargo hooks in the load area, and a wooden rim steering wheel by Evander, and you’re good to go.

 “Project Barbour” Heritage Edition Defender 90